hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/clinical_reasoning/questionnaires.md

 The `Questionnaire/$populate` [operation](https://hl7.org/fhir/uv/sdc/OperationDefinition-Questionnaire-populate.html) generates a [QuestionnaireResponse](https://www.hl7.org/fhir/questionnaireresponse.html) based on a specific [Questionnaire](https://www.hl7.org/fhir/questionnaire.html), filling in answers to questions where possible based on information provided as part of the operation or already known by the server about the subject of the Questionnaire.

-This implementation only allows for [Expression based](https://build.fhir.org/ig/HL7/sdc/populate.html#expression-based-population) population.
+This implementation only allows for [Expression-based](https://hl7.org/fhir/uv/sdc/populate.html#expression-based-population) population.
 Additional parameters have been added to support CQL evaluation.

 ### Parameters